Monthly Archives: August 2013

 Practicing Identification of Types

 We need to practice developing our recognition and understanding of how these rationalizations play out in our lives.
 For this practice, we have a multiple choice exercise.
-Readers are asked to identify the type of rationalization that best fits each of the twenty examples.
+We ask our readers to identify the type of rationalization that best fits each of the twenty examples.
 Some of the examples may have two or three more-or-less correct answers, but we are looking for the best specific answer.
 In other words, you might hit the target, but we are aiming for the bull’s-eye.
-For example, if you guessed “rationalization” for all the following examples, you would hit the target every single time, but usually not the bull’s-eye.
+So, if you answer “rationalization” for all the examples, you would hit the target every single time.
+You’d still miss the bull’s-eye most of the time.

 Of course, the practical application of this exercise does not require the identification of the specific type of rationalization.
-This aspect of the exercise is introduced simply to engage the participant in a more active manner.
+We introduce this aspect of the exercise simply to more actively engage the participant.

 Translating the Rationalizations

 The third column of the exercise is a challenge to the rationalization.
-This involves a translation of what the rationalization really is saying.
-This typically calls out the absurdity of the rationalization.
+This often involves a translation of what the rationalization really is saying, typically calling out its absurdity.
 I have attempted to introduce some humor into the translation or challenge as a method of helping the medicine go down.
 Recognizing our con-job on ourselves can be a bitter pill to swallow.

 The Evolution of This Exercise